The different types of dementia care

 We understand that this can all be a little overwhelming for families, but it can also be a relief to know that there are several options available to you.
 Care provided is based on a variety of different factors.
 From a purely medical perspective down to the personal preferences of the individual.
 All factors are taken into account when accessing the patient’s needs.

-If you’re still unsure of which type of dementia care is best for your loved one, please do not hesitate to get in touch.
+If you’re still unsure of which type of dementia homecare is best for your loved one, please do not hesitate to get in touch.
 Our Nurse Managers are here to talk you through the process and ensure you get the best services for you.
 We work closely with our clients to ensure they are involved every step of the way.
 Nobody knows your loved one better than you.

 You can use our online contact form, email us directly at info@cavendishhomecare.com or call us on 020 3008 5210.
 Alternatively, you can learn more about us, meet the Cavendish team, browse our Frequently Asked Questions or view our range of case studies from some very appreciative customers.